 Alarm displays a clock on the icon bar.
-You can set an alarm which will display a message at a specific date and time.
+You can set alarms which will display messages at specific dates and times.
 It can also be used to reset the current date and time.

 To start Alarm, double-click on the Alarm icon.
 A clockface appears on the icon bar.